GSA/digitalgov.gov/content/posts/2014-07-17-femas-responsive-disaster-assistance-website-helps-survivors-find-apply-for-aid.md

 ---
+url: /2014/07/17/femas-responsive-disaster-assistance-website-helps-survivors-find-apply-for-aid/
 date: 2014-07-17 10:41:27 -0400
-title: 'FEMA&amp;#8217;s Responsive Disaster Assistance Website Helps Survivors Find, Apply for Aid'
+title: 'FEMA&#8217;s Responsive Disaster Assistance Website Helps Survivors Find, Apply for Aid'
 summary: ' Hurricane Arthur, the first named storm of the 2014 Atlantic hurricane season, made landfall in North Carolina, July 3, as a Category 2 hurricane.
 It was no Sandy, but Arthur nevertheless reminds us to be prepared now and always.
 As we say at NOAA, &amp;#8220;It only takes one.&amp;#8221; That &amp;#8220;one&amp;#8221; could'
-authors: [admin]
 categories:
   - Mobile
 tag: